SVA-SE/freedom/README.md

 introductions.

-These calculations have been successfully done in @risk software which is add-on toolset to the Microsoft Excel spreadsheet programme.
+These calculations have been successfully done in @risk software which is an add-on toolset to the Microsoft Excel spreadsheet programme.
 In order to make these calculations more reproducible and based on openly available tools that are tailored to our needs, this package has been produced in R. The vision is ultimately to have an adaptable tool that